Cyber Resilience Act (CRA)

 In practice

-The CRA applies to: All manufacturers (even those based outside the EU) who place products on the EU market, as well as importers, distributors, open source foundations, assessment bodies, and public authorities.
+The CRA applies to: All manufacturers (including those based outside the EU) that place products on the EU market, as well as importers, distributors, open-source foundations, testing bodies, and public authorities.

-Excluded: Non-commercial open source software, identical spare parts*, prototypes* (testing/trade shows), unfinished software used for testing purposes*, cloud/SaaS services that do not provide remote data processing essential to the functioning of the product (cloud providers fall under NIS2), as well as products related to defense or already covered by other specific European regulations.
+Excluded: Non-commercial open-source software, identical spare parts*, prototypes* (for testing/trade shows), unfinished software used for testing purposes*, cloud/SaaS services that do not provide remote data processing essential to the product’s operation (cloud providers fall under NIS2), as well as defense-related products or those already covered by other specific European regulations.

 *subject to conditions